 - If you hold a season ticket you may also need to produce photographic identification to prove that the ticket you hold on your Key Smartcard belongs to you.
 Suitable forms of identification include a pink photocard (which can be obtained from ticket offices), a passport or a driving licence.
 If you are using your season ticket on another operator’s services, you will need to obtain a pink photo card if you don’t already hold one

-- The loss, theft or failure of the Key Smartcard must be reported to us as soon as possible by calling our Customer Services team (details provided at the end of this document) or at any of our staffed ticket offices so the card can be cancelled to prevent others from using it.
+- The loss, theft or failure of the Key Smartcard must be reported to us as soon as possible via your online account, by calling our Customer Services team (details provided at the end of this document) or at any of our staffed ticket offices so the card can be cancelled to prevent others from using it.
 As a basic security check we will ask you to confirm your details before we cancel your Key Smartcard

 - We cannot prevent the unauthorised use of a lost or stolen Key Smartcard until the registered holder has reported it to us.
-Cancellation of a Key Smartcard will take 24 hours to come into effect.
+Cancellation of a Key Smartcard can take 24 hours to come into effect.
 Until it is cancelled, you will be liable for the unauthorised use of the Key Smartcard

-Replacing your Key
+Replacing your Key Smartcard

 If your Key Smartcard stops working or it’s lost or stolen, we’ll block it and send a free replacement to your registered address.
 Log in to your account, contact Customer Services on 0345 026 4700 or visit one of our staffed a ticket offices to cancel your existing card.
 We’ll give you up to 3 free replacements over 12 months.
 Any subsequent replacements will need to be investigated and we may need to retain your card.

-- When we issue the replacement Key Smartcard, it will have the same tickets/products loaded as the one it replaced.
+- When we issue the replacement Key Smartcard, it will have the same active tickets/products loaded as the one it replaced.
 Where you hold a valid keyGo account, any credit will remain on the account and will be associated with the replacement card.
 Once cancelled, a Key Smartcard cannot be “re-activated”

-- Where your Key Smartcard is faulty you will need to return it to us.
+- Where your Key Smartcard is faulty you may be asked to return it to us.
 We will replace it free of charge and will endeavour to replace any unused tickets.
 When we reasonably believe it has been deliberately damaged or misused, we reserve the right to charge £15 for its replacement.
 If we believe your Key Smartcard has been tampered with in any way we may withdraw it without refunding the remaining value.
 Govia Thameslink Railway Ltd (who operate Gatwick Express, Great Northern, Southern and Thameslink) is entitled to retain any card which they believe has been tampered with, is being misused or which has become electronically unreadable.
 Where a card has become corrupt, we will replace it;

 - We reserve the right to refuse to replace the Key Smartcard and are not responsible for any travel costs incurred while the Key Smartcard is being replaced